Minnesota Application for Name Change

-Minnesota application for name change and other relief allows Minnesota residents to request a legal change of name.
-Individuals can use the document to request the change for themselves, their spouse, and/or their children.
-The document will include information about the applicant, their family, and whether any immediate family member owns land in the state.
+Minnesota application for name change allows Minnesota residents to request a legal change of name.
+Individuals can use the document to petition for themselves, their spouse, and/or their children.
+The legal document includes information about the applicant and their family, as well as statements regarding criminal history and land ownership.

-Minnesota application for name change and other relief allows Minnesota residents to request a legal change of name.
-Individuals can use the document to request the change for themselves, their spouse, and/or their children.
-The document will include information about the applicant, their family, and whether any immediate family member owns land in the state.
+Minnesota application for name change allows Minnesota residents to request a legal change of name.
+Individuals can use the document to petition for themselves, their spouse, and/or their children.
+The legal document includes information about the applicant and their family, as well as statements regarding criminal history and land ownership.

 Eligibility Requirements